ibm-cloud-docs/cis/firewall-rule.md

 ## Editing a firewall rule
 {: #edit-firewall-rule}

-Take the following steps to edit an existing rule:
+Follow these steps to edit an existing rule:

 1. Navigate to **Security > Firewall Rules**.
-1. In the Firewall Rules table, locate the rule you want to modify, then click the overflow menu on the right of the row.
+1. In the Firewall Rules table, locate the rule you want to modify, then click the Actions menu on the right of the row.
 1. Select **Edit**.
 1. Make your changes to the rule.
 1. To save your rule, choose the most appropriate option by clicking either: